Terms & Policies

 3. Invalid Payment.
 If a payment is not successfully settled due to expiration of a Credit Card, insufficient funds, or otherwise, Customer remains responsible for any amounts not remitted to Plait and Plait may, in its sole discretion, either (i) invoice Customer directly for the deficient amount, (ii) continue billing the Credit Card once it has been updated by Customer (if applicable) or (iii) terminate this Agreement.

 5. Termination of Recurring Billing.
-In addition to any termination rights set forth in this Agreement, Customer may terminate the Subscription Term by sending Plait notice of non-renewal to in accordance with Section 7.1 (Subscription Term and Renewals) or, if Customer's Subscription Term is on a monthly basis (or if otherwise permitted by Plait), by terminating via the Dashboard or by messaging Plait’s customer support, with termination effective at the end of the current Subscription Term.
+In addition to any termination rights set forth in this Agreement, Customer may terminate the Subscription Term by sending Plait notice of non-renewal to in accordance with Section 7.1 (Subscription Term and Renewals) or, if Customer's Subscription Term is on a monthly basis (or if otherwise permitted by Plait), by terminating via the Workspace or by messaging Plait’s customer support, with termination effective at the end of the current Subscription Term.
 As set forth in Section 2.9 (Trial Subscriptions), if Customer does not enter into a paid Subscription Term following a Trial Period, this Agreement and Customer's right to access and use the Services will terminate at the end of the Trial Period and Customer's Credit Card will not be charged.

 6. Payment of Outstanding Fees.
 Upon any termination or expiration of the Subscription Term, Plait will charge Customer's Credit Card (or invoice Customer directly) for any outstanding fees for Customer's use of the Services during the Subscription Term, after which Plait will not charge Customer's Credit Card for any additional fees.